-- Keeping a small-sized copy of your most recent EKG in your wallet.
+- Keeping a small-sized copy of your most recent ECG in your wallet.

 - Knowing who should be notified in case of an emergency.

 - Microvascular disease.
-Also known as cardiac syndrome X or small vessel disease, this is a disease of the finer blood vessels and is characterized by chest pain or ischemia without evidence of blockage in the large coronary arteries.
+Also known as coronary microvascular dysfunction or small vessel disease, this is a disease of the smaller blood vessels and is characterized by chest pain or ischemia without evidence of blockage in the large (epicardial) coronary arteries.
 Women are at higher risk than men for this condition.
 Microvascular disease may be caused when the small blood vessels in the heart don't expand enough due to abnormalities in the function of the endothelium (the layer of cells lining blood vessels).
-Postmenopausal women and women who have had surgical menopause are at risk for experiencing symptoms of microvascular disease because their declining estrogen levels may affect the small blood vessels in their hearts.
+Perimenopausal and postmenopausal women appear to be at increased risk for experiencing symptoms of microvascular disease because their declining estrogen levels may affect the small blood vessels in their hearts.

 Medications commonly used to treat CHD conditions may help to relieve pain caused by microvascular disease.
-Symptoms can be debilitating and new data suggests that if left untreated, women with microvascular disease do not have as favorable a prognosis as previously believed.
-Their risk factors should be managed as aggressively as someone who has CHD.
+Symptoms can be debilitating and, if left untreated, women with persistent angina due to microvascular disease have a poorer prognosis than women who do not have persistent angina.
+Their risk factors should be managed similarly to someone who has CHD.

 - Cardiac arrhythmias.
 The normal cardiac rhythm is called "sinus rhythm" and the normal heart rate is 60 to 100 beats per minute.
 An arrhythmia occurs when the heart beats irregularly or abnormally slow (bradycardia) or fast (tachycardia).
 While many arrhythmias don't cause symptoms, some cause chest pain, dizziness, fainting and shortness of breath.
 Atherosclerosis, angina, valvular heart disease, weakened heart muscle (i.e., cardiomyopathy), blood clots, thyroid abnormalities or heart attack can cause this condition.

 Medications can help stabilize heart rhythms.
-Abstaining from caffeine, alcohol and cigarette smoking can also help.
-Pacemakers are often recommended to correct a slow heart rhythm.
+Abstaining from caffeine, alcohol and cigarette smoking may help.
+Pacemakers may be recommended to correct a slow heart rhythm.

 Assessing Your Own Risk of Heart Disease

-No matter what your age, if you suspect you have heart disease or are at risk of heart disease, talk to your health care professional about diagnostic stress testing, which is done using the EKG and may also involve echocardiography or nuclear imaging of the heart.
+No matter what your age, if you suspect you have heart disease or are at risk of heart disease, talk to your health care professional about diagnostic stress testing, which is done using the ECG and may involve echocardiography or nuclear imaging of the heart.